 Don’t worry, all these places serve beer.

-Not to be outdone, this behemoth of a St. Louis bar has a 40-foot LED screen, a retractable glass roof and an exclamation point in its name.
-Fox Sports Midwest Live!, St. Louis
+This behemoth of a St. Louis bar has a 40-foot LED screen, a retractable glass roof and, like its Texas cousin above, an exclamation point in its name.
+Bally Sports Live!, St. Louis

 Here you’re dealing with the self-proclaimed largest HD projector in DC at 240 inches.
 That’s 20 feet.
-And despite what Buffalo and St. Louis say, that’s big.
+And despite what the above places say, that’s big.
 Public Bar, Washington, DC

 A couple of 200-inch projectors and a wall of TVs ensure there’s not a bad seat in the house.
 Good for catching all the buzzer beaters while multitasking on some nachos.
 Zone 8 Sports Bar & Grill, San Jose

-Play some pool, have a drink and watch your alma mater run the fast break in what amounts to a loud movie theater.
-All that can be accomplished here.
+Have a drink and watch your alma mater run the fast break, then play a few games yourself, like pool, shuffleboard and skee-ball.
+Don't forget to hydrate.
 Golden Gate Tap Room, San Francisco